 Dr. Carla Smith

-Topics for workshops, seminars: Milieu treatment (residential and day treatment), behaviour management approaches during assessment and therapy with children with disruptive behaviours, bullying reduction, strength-based approaches to treatment, intergenerational trauma, the application of attachment and trauma theories to clinical practice.
+Topics for workshops, seminars: Behaviour management approaches during assessment and therapy with children with disruptive behaviours, bullying reduction, solution-focused/strength-based approaches to treatment, intergenerational trauma, the application of attachment and trauma theories to clinical practice.

 Types of clients: Child; Adolescent